-Marie Kondo is returning to our screens next month with her new show, Sparking Joy on Netflix.
-However, if you're struggling to still keep your home tidy after the last series you could be falling prey to these common tidying mistakes according to an official KonMari consultant.
+However, if despite Ms Kondo's advice in her show's last season, you're still struggling to keep your home tidy, you could be falling prey to these common tidying mistakes, according to an official KonMari consultant.

 5 common tidying mistakes to avoid with the KonMari method